CodetoInvent/The-Viral-Quizzle-Android-App-/README.md

 # The-Viral-Quizzle
 Its an android app which contain Quizzes of Different categories.
-This is my first project which i officially published on google play after testing 45+ projects as a learning part. click the link below to view it on google play: https://play.google.com/store/apps/details?id=com.dream.malik.theviralquizzle
+This is my first project which i officially published on google play after testing 45+ projects as a learning part. i have used Firebase to manage this project https://firebase.google.com/

+click the link below to view it on google play: https://play.google.com/store/apps/details?id=com.dream.malik.theviralquizzle